WifiTheHuman/Signal-Processing-Comms-System/README.md

 # Signal-Processing-Wave-Generation
--This repository contains Matlab code to enable data transfer using a physical channel and a wave generator.
+-This repository contains Matlab code written by WifiTheHuman which enables data transfer using a physical channel and a wave generator.

 -Firstly the bitstream can be optionally encoded into 4-PAM to double the speed of transmission.